Common Questions about Counselling

-If I am not fully booked I can generally make an appointment for you within a week of your assessment session.
+If I am not fully booked I can generally make an Introductory appointment for you within a week of your enquiry.

-We should then be able to book your next session within 2 weeks of this initial appointment.
+We should then be able to book your next session within 4 weeks of this introductory session.

 Daytime appointments are generally more easily available than evening appointments.